-These interests channel into our participation in Stirling University’s cross-disciplinary Centres for Scottish Studies and for Human Security and European Neighbourhood Studies as well as the Centre for Environmental History and Policy.
+Our interests channel into our participation in the University of Stirling cross-disciplinary Centre for Scottish Studies and for Human Security and European Neighbourhood Studies as well as the Centre for Environment, Heritage and Policy.

 They reflect collaboration with an international range of academic partners, government agencies, NGOs, museums, galleries and schools.
 Our staff also appear as experts in the national and international media.
 Our research directly informs our undergraduate and post-graduate teaching.

 We are especially proud of our work with local communities, especially as part of the innovative Ochils Landscape Partnership in built heritage community access and the work of History Tomorrow, our commercial branch that provides historical expertise for local community stakeholders.

 Explore some of our research projects below.
 If you would like to discuss your research ideas in History please contact Professor Sian Jones on firstname.lastname@example.org.

 There has been a widespread view that the loss of medieval ecclesiastical architecture since the Reformation has been so great that insufficient now survives for a detailed understanding of the pre-Reformation Scottish parish church.
 It is certainly true that relatively few parish churches still in use appear to be of predominantly medieval date.
 Nevertheless, it is becoming increasingly clear that a majority of parish churches survived the Reformation, although many were subsequently rebuilt or abandoned.
 The purpose of this project is to determine if more historic fabric at Scotland’s parish churches of medieval foundation – whether still in use or abandoned – has survived than might appear on first sight (Picture: see, for example, the perilous state of St Michaels parish church on the Black Isle, Easter Ross).